 - Turn a vomiting person on his/ her side to prevent choking

 - Clear vomit from the mouth

 - Keep the person awake

 - NEVER leave the person unattended

-employee must notify his or her supervisor of any criminal drug conviction for a violation occurring in Georgia Gwinnett College workplace no later than five days after such conviction.
-Please consult Section 8 - Personnel - Georgia Gwinnett College -Drug Free Workplace for more information.
+drug rehabilitation program.
+An employee must notify their supervisor of any criminal drug conviction no later than five days after such conviction.
+Please consult Section 8 -Personnel - Georgia Gwinnett College -Drug Free Workplace for more information.

 Underage Drinking